 The Fund may enter into reverse repurchase transactions.
-In a reverse repurchase transaction, the Fund concurrently agreed upon price.
-The repurchase to financial institutions such as banks and broker-dealers, and to repurchase the same securities at a later date at a mutually agreed upon price.
+In a reverse repurchase transaction, the Fund concurrently agrees to sell portfolio securities to financial institutions such as banks and broker-dealers, and to repurchase the same securities at a later date at a mutually agreed upon price.
 The repurchase price generally is equal to the original sales price plus interest.
 The Fund retains record ownership of the securities and the right to receive interest and principal payments.
 The Fund will enter into a reverse repurchase transaction in order to obtain funds to pursue additional investment opportunities with a return that may be in excess of the cost of the reverse repurchase transaction.
 Such transactions may increase fluctuations in the market value of Fund assets and are viewed as a form of leverage.
 Reverse purchase transactions also involve the risk that the market value of the securities sold by the Fund may decline below the price at which the Fund is obligated to repurchase the securities.
 In the event of bankruptcy or other default by the purchaser, the Fund could experience both delays in repurchasing the portfolio securities and losses.
-The Fund will enter into reverse purchase transactions only with parties whose creditworthiness has been reviewed and found satisfactory by the Adviser.
-Reverse purchase transactions are considered by the SEC to be borrowings by the Fund under the 1940 Act or a form of derivative governed by Rule 18f-4.
+The Fund will enter into reverse purchase transactions are considered by the SEC to be borrowings by the Fund under the 1940 Act or a form of derivative governed by Rule 18f-4.